drechema/mfe8-classwork-layout/README.md

-# mfe8-classwork-layout
+# Classwork of layout module

-Classwork layout for the LemonCode FrontEnd Master 8
+This repo has the classwork of module Layout for the LemonCode FrontEnd Master 8

+The Classwork has three exercises, each of then is solved in a different folder.